Visa Application Procedure in Los Angeles

 Fill Out Applications Online

 Only applications filled out online from the Consulate/Embassy website will be accepted.
-It is extremely important that you fill out the application with all personal data exactly as it appears on your passport.
+Please fill out the application with all personal data exactly as it appears on your passport.

 After completion, please print the form including the Annex page containing the barcode (only visible at time of printing).
 It is crucial that the barcode is not torn, folded or otherwise damaged at time of submission.